-- TOVs relating to food and beverages, as well as informational and educational materials, over-thecounter medicines, samples and items of medical utility, are not included in the Disclosure Report, in accordance with ABPI general guidance. - In case an HCP or patient/patient representative invited by UCB needs the support from an accompanying caregiver, TOVs related to that caregiver, such as travel costs, are not included in the Disclosure Report. - With a view to disclosing data as accurately as possible, TOVs that seemed to be related to technical issues have been filtered out of all Reports. - TOVs related to commercial agreements with an HCO (e.g. rebate or commercial discount, rental of advertising space with a non-HCO) are not in scope of the disclosure requirements. - Funding of Continuing Medical Education (CME) events organized by commercial providers are not considered as part of the scope, and therefore not part of the Disclosure Report, on the condition that UCB is not involved in the organisation of the event nor in the selection of participants. - ♣ TOVs related to individual patients are not included in the Disclosure Report. - ToVs related to HCPs who are part of UCB Board members and have an administration mandate representing the company.
-Information on UCB Board members compensation is disclosed in the UCB Corporate Governance Charter and Annual Report.
+- TOVs relating to food and beverages, as well as informational and educational materials, over-thecounter medicines, samples and items of medical utility, are not included in the Disclosure Report, in accordance with ABPI general guidance. - In case an HCP or patient/patient representative invited by UCB needs the support from an accompanying caregiver, TOVs related to that caregiver, such as travel costs, are not included in the Disclosure Report. - With a view to disclosing data as accurately as possible, TOVs that seemed to be related to technical issues have been filtered out of all Reports. - TOVs related to commercial agreements with an HCO (e.g. rebate or commercial discount, rental of advertising space with a non-HCO) are not in scope of the disclosure requirements. - Funding of Continuing Medical Education (CME) events organized by commercial providers are not considered as part of the scope, and therefore not part of the Disclosure Report, on the condition that UCB is not involved in the organisation of the event nor in the selection of participants. - UTOVs related to individual patients are not included in the Disclosure Report.